Helga Paris

 Through honest, raw and intimate photography, Helga Paris captured the stories of individuals living within the collective system of the GDR.

-Paris photographed houses and street views but also factory workers, garbage collectors, children and ordinary citizens.
+Paris photographed houses and street views but also factory workers, garbage men, children and ordinary citizens.
 Invisible to many, her subjects gain dignity through her lens, becoming worthy of art.
 She portrays her subjects with deep respect, integrity, and empathy.
 By focusing on individual stories, she invites us, as viewers, to connect more intimately with her subjects.

 "This exhibition is more than a retrospective.
 It is an act of remembrance, of solidarity, and of gratitude for an artist who, with every image, seemed to say: I see you.“